 Datasets

-PetPoint records animal intake and outcome process from the perspectives of both animal and adopter.
-PetPoint_byAnimal.csv record the animal information, including animal type, breed, health status, intake date, release date, etc. PetPoint_byPerson.csv stored de-identified adopter data, including adopter gender, postal code, adoption location, etc.
+We used a dataset extracted from PetPoint, the system used by PAWS to record animal intake and outcome processes from the perspectives of both animal and adopter.
+PetPoint_byAnimal.csv records the animal information, including animal type, breed, health status, intake date, release date, etc. PetPoint_byPerson.csv stored de-identified adopter data, including adopter gender, postal code, adoption location, etc.

 Executive Summary

 This analysis investigated factors relating to an animal’s adoption process in the PAWS system using PetPoint data from 1/15/2018 to 1/15/2020.
-The group combined the byAnimal and byPerson dataset and traced each animal trajectory from intake to outcome.
-We formulated the data by adoption event per animal and define adoption outcome as “return” or “no return” and return time as days from adoption to return.
-Our primary factors of interest included return reasons, animal characteristics (age, size, breed, health), length of stay in shelter, adopter geographic patterns and agent experience.
+The group combined the byAnimal and byPerson datasets and traced each animal’s trajectory from intake to outcome.
+We formulated the data by adoption event per animal and defined adoption outcome as “return” or “no return” and return time as days from adoption to return.
+Our primary factors of interest included return reasons, animal characteristics (age, size, breed, health), length of stay in shelter, adopter geographic patterns and adoption staff experience.

-We found
+We found:

-Adoption return reasons are not largely dependent on animals.
-“Unrealistic expectation” and Adopter life-change (eg, “moving”, “change in lifestyle” and “health of owner/family”) are important reasons for animal returning.

-A higher percentage of dogs are returned than cats.

-The effect of animal age is different between cats and dogs.
-Older cats and younger dogs are more likely to be returned.

-Pit bulls, chihuahuas, and mixed breeds have slightly higher return rates than other dogs.

-Risk of adoption returns decreases with length of stay.
+PAWS’ return rate in the last 2 years is 6.7% for cats and 10.8% for dogs; while more cats are returned in total, dogs are returned in a higher proportion.

+The majority of returns have to do with a mismatch in expectations regarding owning an animal (“Unrealistic expectation”) or a major change in the adopter’s life (e.g., “moving”, “change in lifestyle” and “health of owner/family”).
+Additionally, the first 2 months post-adoption have the highest risk of returns, so targeted education or support services for new adopters could focus on this time period.

+Animals that are at greater risk to be returned and whose adopters may benefit from a more individualized adoption process are older cats, younger dogs,

+Pit bulls, chihuahuas, and mixed breed dogs, as well as those animals that only spent a short time with PAWS.

-Adopters living outside Philly are less likely to return animals to PAWS (but we cannot rule out that they may be dropped off at another shelter)
+Adopters living outside Philly are less likely to return animals to PAWS (but we cannot rule out that they may be dropped off at another shelter).
+If adopters in the city do indeed return dogs more frequently, this may suggest that the factors that make an animal a successful city vs. suburban pet are different, and should be taken into account when a match with an adopter is assessed.

-Agent experience contributes to the successful adoption of an animal if the animal is not sick.
+The experience of the staff member handling the adoption contributes to the successful adoption of an animal (but only when the animal was not sick at intake).
+PAWS may consider additional strategies for assigning experienced staff members to process at-risk animals’ adoptions, as well as more ways to transfer knowledge from experienced adopters.

 Overall, return rates at PAWS are relatively low.
 The PAWS foster program for cats is particularly successful, with only 2% of cats returned.